konradstrachan/ethdamhackathon23/README.md

 ## Features

+* Fully transparent escrowed funds
 * Multiple beneficiaries can have staked ERC20 tokens
 * Each beneficiary can have multiple vesting schedules for different tokens
-* The vesting schedules include a cliff time and an end time
+* The vesting schedules include a cliff time and an end time completely configurable by the vesting originiator
 * Beneficiaries cannot withdraw funds before the cliff time
 * The amount available for withdrawal is restricted based on the elapsed time since the cliff time
-* Withdrawn funds are transferred from the contract to the beneficiary
+* Withdrawn funds are transferred from the contract to the beneficiary directly
-* The contract is compatible with any ERC20 token that implements the transfer and transferFrom functions
+* The contract is compatible with any ERC20 token that implements the transfer and transferFrom functions (not native ETH/chain tokens currently)

 ## Technologies Used
 * Solidity for smart contract development
 * React, Hardhat, NextJS for rapid prototying and testing (via Scaffold-ETH 2)
+* Scroll for deploying and demoing contracts

 ## Usage

+Smart contract public function reference:

 ### Stake Funds: stakeFunds